 As mentioned at the outset, the meaning of a musical piece is sometimes equated with a journey through tonal pitch space, as is informally suggested by Lerdahl 2001 and formally implemented in Granroth-Wilding and Steedman 2014.
 Within this 'tonal journey' direction, one is sometimes tempted to reduce music semantics to a model of musical tension, as developed for instance by Lerdahl 2001 and Lerdahl and Krumhansl 2007.
 Musical tension is indeed crucial to music semantics, but it doesn't follow from this that musical meaning reduces to musical tension.
-Rather, the sources of musical events are understood to be located in a space which is isomorphic to (or at least shares some formal properties with) tonal pitch space, and it is for this reason that the relative stability of and attraction relations among these positions are crucial to understand the events undergone by the sources.
-It remains crucial to aggregate inferences from tonal properties with inferences from normal auditory cognition, as we proposed to do in this piece.
+Rather, the sources of musical events are understood to be located in a space which is isomorphic to (or at least shares some formal properties with) tonal pitch space, and it is for this reason that the relative stability of these positions, and the attraction relations among them, are essential to understand the events undergone by the sources.
+It is thus crucial to aggregate inferences from tonal properties with inferences from normal auditory cognition, as we proposed to do in this piece.